DAI Global: History

 At the start of 2009, Boomgard succeeded Tony Barclay as DAI's new CEO and the company, launched new offices in Amman, Mexico City and Islamabad.
 The next year, Julian Lob-Levyt—formerly CEO of the GAVI Alliance—joined the firm to lead its international operations from the London office, DAI was named the #1 company in the state of Maryland, and the company celebrated its 40th birthday with a series of community events at its locations around the world, publishing a history of the company to mark the occasion.
 In his foreword to the book, Jim Boomgard looked ahead to the next chapter in DAI's history: "The next 10 years will determine whether we can make an American success story into a global success story.
 Over the next 10 years, we'll execute a new strategy designed to bring our strengths, our experience, and our commitment to a changing and in many ways expanding landscape of international development—a landscape that will see more development driven from the ground up, more decision making in countries that have traditionally been the recipients of donor assistance, and a more diverse and influential array of local actors in the development arena."

 In 2011, DAI was named a Devex Top 40 Development Innovator, one of only 10 consulting firms so honored globally.
 The award was based on a poll of 100,000 Devex members, who comprise the world's largest network of international development professionals.

+Tine Knott was appointed President of DAI in June, 2024 and succeeded Jim Boomgard as CEO in 2025.

+In early 2025, DAI's business was hit by the closure of the United States Agency for International Development (USAID) which was one of its principal clients.
+The company filed suit against USAID and other government entities including the Department of State and the Office of Management and Budget over what it claimed was the non-payment of $115 million owed to it by USAID.
+The company laid off over 500 workers in the US and sold some non-core units including MicroVest Capital Management.